Cut salaries instead of laying off staff: Karnataka govt to IT firms

 Bengaluru has been reliable partner of the world where IT sector is concerned: Ashwathnarayan

 During the meeting, it was discussed that there should be no employee layoffs.
-Instead salary cuts can be taken up so that the functioning of a company itself is not affected, given that there have not been many new business orders.
+Instead, salary cuts can be taken up so that the functioning of a company itself is not affected, given that there have not been many new business orders.

 The IT/BT minister, Narayan said that IT/BT companies can start operations with 50 per cent strength from April 20.
 Some concerns were expressed with regard to passes to the employees and vehicles.
 We told them that after April 20, there will be no pass system in existence.
-However 50 per cent workforce will be permitted.
+However, 50 per cent workforce will be permitted.
 It would take a few weeks for the companies to mobilise this.
 The government will facilitate companies to hire BMTC buses on contract to ferry employees to work, he also said.